upptime/upptime.js.org/docs/scheduled-maintenance.md

 -->
 ```

 The `start` and `end` keys are mandatory and should contain an ISO datetime with the start and ending time for the scheduled maintenance respectively.
-Examples of valid ISO times:

 If you expect that an endpoint will go down during this time, you can add it to `expectedDown` and Upptime will not open an issue if it goes down within this time period.
 Similarly, you can add `expectedDegraded` if you expect degraded performance.
 Both these keys should have comma-separated list of slugs.